apache/iceberg-python/mkdocs/docs/verify-release.md

 make test-integration
 ```

-This will spin up Docker containers to faciliate integration tests.
+This will spin up Docker containers to faciliate running integration tests.

 # Cast the vote